fenggwsx/game-rank/README.md

 # Game-rank
-a simple game rank backend based on Flask
+A simple game rank backend based on Flask.

 ## APIs